Can the police tell if I am using a radar detector?

 Is a completely undetectable radar detector available?

-Yes, there is only undetectable radar detectors available on the market are the Escort Redline EX, the Uniden R3, the Radenso RCM and the Escort Max Ci sold on this site.
+Yes, there is only undetectable radar detectors available on the market are the Radenso Pro-M, the Escort Redline EX, the Radenso RCM and the Escort Max Ci sold on this site.
 Please see our products page for product information or visit the Stealth Info section on our web site to find out more.

 How long will your undetectable radar detectors remain undetectable?